eBay/tsv-utils/docs/tool_reference/tsv-sample.md

 * `--help-fields ` - Print help on specifying fields.
 * `--V|version` - Print version information and exit.
 * `--H|header` - Treat the first line of each file as a header.
   * `--n|num NUM` - Maximum number of lines to output.
 All selected lines are output if not provided or zero.
 * `--p|prob NUM` - Inclusion probability (0.0 < NUM <= 1.0).
-For Bernoulli sampling, the probability each line is selected output.
-For distinct sampling, the probability each unique key is selected for output.
+For Bernoulli sampling, the probability of each line being selected.
+For distinct sampling, the probability of each unique key being selected.
 * `--k|key-fields <field-list>` - Fields to use as key for distinct sampling.
 Use with `--p|prob`.
 Specify `--k|key-fields 0` to use the entire line as the key.
 * `--w|weight-field NUM` - Field containing weights.
 All lines get equal weight if not provided or zero.
 * `--r|replace` - Simple random sampling with replacement.
 Use `--n|num` to specify the sample size.